 Deep Purple was aware of the Elric books when they wrote "Stormbringer" and chose the name for the song because of this, but the song itself isn't about the eponymous sword (they figured that Moorcock got the name from mythology, but he actually made it up himself).

 The Power Metal band Domine has a large number of Moorcock related songs.
-Elric himself even being on multiple album covers.
+Elric himself even appears on multiple album covers.

 For a Melnibonéan he's positively humanitarian.
 That's not saying much, of course, but his cousins hated him and plotted against him for being too philosophical and soft-hearted and insufficiently sadistic and maniacal to be worthy of the throne.